|SanBio Co., Ltd. (4592)|

 The macula is located at the center of the retina in the back of the eye.
 The macula is the most important part of the eye.
 It is the source of most optical information, including shape, size, colors, dimensions, and distance.
 As a person ages, the cells of the retina gradually die, and the function of the macula starts to decline.
 As a result, eyesight degrades, and the field of view is blurred.
 Such symptoms are called age-related macular degeneration (AMD).
 There is currently no effective treatment for the most common form of AMD - dry AMD.

 Given the particularly large unmet medical need and growing market, SanBio is exploring dry AMD and retinitis pigmentosa as potential targets for SB623.

 In January 2014, SanBio held a pre-pre-IND meeting with the US FDA to discuss its non-clinical data in animal models of retinal degeneration.
-Further to these discussions and guidance, SanBio is now completing additional non-clinical trials for IND approval, a prerequisite for FDA approval of clinical trial initiation in the US.
+Further to these discussions and guidance, SanBio is now completing additional non-clinical studies for IND approval, a prerequisite for FDA approval of clinical study initiation in the US.

-<Business Model>After acquiring technologies from universities and internal development, SanBio performs both clinical and non-clinical trials and develops production methods for its products.
+<Business Model>After acquiring technologies from universities and internal development, SanBio performs preclinical studies and develops production methods for its products.
 Then, SanBio enters into license agreements with larger pharmaceutical companies to fund clinical studies and market products.
 In this business model, SanBio receives (1) upfront payments, (2) milestone payments, (3) fees for cooperation in development, (4) royalties, and (5) income related to supplying final product to the licensee.